Stomachache: what you should know

 When it occurs, diverticulosis gives you abdominal pain, especially in the left quarter of the lower abdomen, with a possible fever.

 Diverticulosis happens when a growth on the intestinal wall (diverticulum) becomes inflamed.
-But if a diverticulum becomes damaged enough to cause an abscess, nausea, vomiting and fever add up to the pain and require surgery.
+If a diverticulum becomes damaged enough to cause an abscess: nausea, vomiting and fever can add on to the pain and require surgery.